Konamiman/Z280TechnicalManual/6-Interrupts_And_Traps.md

 ### 6.3.7 Single-Step Trap

 Two control bits in the Master Status register are used to control Single-Step traps: the Single-Step bit (bit 8) and the Single-Step Pending bit (bit 9).
 The Single-Step trap occurs when the Single-Step Pending bit in the MSR is set to 1.
 To enter single-step mode, wherein a Single-Step trap is executed after each instruction, the Single-Step bit in the MSR is set to 1.
 At the beginning of instruction execution, the state of the Single-Step Pending bit is checked; if it is set, a Single-Step trap ip executed.
 Then, the state of the Single-Step bit is copied into the Single-Step Pending bit and the instruction is executed.
 If the instruction generates another trap (such as a Privileged Instruction trap), that trap handling routine is executed before the Single-Step Pending bit is again checked and the Single-Step trap is processed.
-This execution sequence is illustrated in Figure 6-2.
+This execution sequence is illustrated in [Figure 6-2](#figure-6-2-instruction-execution-sequence).
 Note that once the Single-Step bit gets set, a Single-Step trap does not occur until after the next instruction, because the Single-Step Pending bit is checked before being loaded with the state of the Single-Step bit.
 Single-Step traps are then executed after each instruction until the Single-Step bit in the MSR is cleared to 0.

 <br/>

 ![Figure 6-2.
 Instruction Execution Sequence](Images/Figure6.2.png)<br/>
+<a id="figure-6-2-instruction-execution-sequence"></a>
 _Figure 6-2.
 Instruction Execution Sequence_

 <br/>